-8 – 20 -2020: The kit is currently marked as “in stock” in order to start accepting pre-orders as of today.
-We just received word that we can release 15 kits to ship roughly September 20th.
-Being this is extremely limited, we are going to pre-sale these specific kits to get customers locked in.
-That way we are able to focus our attention on getting kits out the door when the time comes.
-If you miss out and wait, we hope to have more kits ready to release the following month(4-6 weeks)
+10 – 20 – 2020: The kit is going remain being marked as “in stock” in order to continue accepting orders as of today.
+We have been out of this specific turbo system the ENTIRE YEAR!
+We released 15 systems earlier in September that sold out instantly.
+Being these systems are so limited still, we are going to pre-sale these specific kits to get customers locked in.
+That way we are able to focus our attention on getting kits out the door when time comes.
+As of right now we are estimating roughly 20 kits and 4-5 week build time before this next batch is ready.

 ***Any new order placed will receive our Gen. 2 cast turbo manifold at no additional cost!!!